 Music is a universal language, and I believe it embodies one of the highest forms of creativity.
-I have always been passionate about music.
-I have been fortunate to have been given many opportunities to excel in the subject because of having such creative and inspiring music educators during my school years.
+I have always been passionate about music, and fortunate to have been given many opportunities to excel in the subject thanks to creative and inspiring music educators teaching me during my school years.
 I have always harboured a want to ‘pay it forward’ and provide the same musical encouragement and enjoyment to children that I received at their age.
 I have had a long career in piano and electronic keyboard performance in addition to my teaching.
-I have worked in many professional touring bands in my native Australia, and have received many accolades that include passing the Australian Guild of Music Professional Performance examination with high distinction; being a four-time state champion and national representative at the International Yamaha Electone Keyboard Festival in Japan; and recently completing a Doctorate (PhD) in Music at Keele University in 2018.
+I have worked in many professional touring bands in my native Australia, and have received many accolades that include passing the Australian Guild of Music Professional Performance examination with high distinction; being the 1990,1991, 1993 and 1997 NSW state champion and the 1998 Australian representative for the annual International Yamaha Electone Keyboard Festival; Diploma in Music (Hons) from the Australian International Conservatorium of Music; and more recently completing a Doctorate (PhD) in Music at Keele University in 2018.

 What does a music lesson look like at St Peters?

-The music education at our school engages and inspires pupils to develop a love of the art and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement.
-As pupils progress with their learning from Nursery to Year 6, they develop a critical engagement with music, allowing them to perform, improvise and compose, and to listen with discrimination to a broad range of musical styles.
-If you were to observe a music lesson here at St Peter’s, regardless of the year group, you would enjoy an integrated, practical, exploratory and child-led approach to the musical learning being undertaken.
-All in an open, innovative, and fun atmosphere!
+The music education at our school engages and inspires pupils to develop their talent as musicians and a love for the art, and so increase their self-confidence, creativity and sense of achievement.
+As pupils progress with their learning from Nursery to Year 6 they develop a critical engagement with music, listening and appraising a comprehensive range of diverse musical styles whilst allowing each child to perform, improvise and compose their own pieces of music.
+If you were to observe a music lesson here at St Peter’s you would enjoy an integrated, practical, exploratory, and child-led approach to the musical learning being undertaken.
+All of this in an open, innovative, and fun atmosphere!